alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 | Selection state: | `SelectObject` | `SelectObject` |

-These pairwise nested *create* + *destroy* call pairs are as made for applying the C++ [**RAII** technique](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization), the idea of using a C++ constructor to create something, and to automate the something’s eventual destruction via the corresponding C++ destructor.
+These pairwise nested *create* + *destroy* call pairs are as made for applying the C++ [**RAII** technique](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization), the idea of using a C++ constructor to create something, so that the something’s eventual destruction can be automated and guaranteed via the corresponding C++ destructor.
 The nice thing about RAII is that it ensures destruction even when an exception occurs in the code using the something.
 But in this case there is a snag, for the [documentation of the `DeleteObject` function](https://docs.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-deleteobject) warns that

 > ❞ Do not delete a drawing object (pen or brush) while it is still selected into a DC.